Science meets surf: The sustainable future of surfboard manufacturing

 Offering superior quality products through collaboration

-Collaborating with Hexagon helped WYVE to optimise its surfboard additive manufacturing process and create a unique and sustainable surfboard from a 3D model using 3D printers.
-This allowed the organisation to offer superior quality products designed to meet the specific needs of the most demanding surfers.
+Collaborating with Hexagon and SEATECH has helped WYVE make a significant start on their journey to optimising the additive manufacturing process that will enable them to create a unique and sustainable surfboard from a 3D model using 3D printers.
+This puts them in the perfect position to offer superior quality products designed to meet the specific needs of the most demanding surfers.

-With the integration of advanced scanning, reverse engineering, simulation and additive manufacturing technologies thanks to Hexagon’s solutions, WYVE has pushed the boundaries of innovation by creating an ultra-performing and durable surfboard ideal for expert surfers across the world.
+With the integration of advanced scanning, reverse engineering, simulation, production and inspection solutions from Hexagon, WYVE are ready to push the boundaries of innovation by creating an ultra-performing and durable surfboard ideal for expert surfers across the world.

 “Thanks to its digital twins, WYVE can recreate exactly the same surfboard when it breaks during a competition, for example.
 This core technology is unique in the world and at the moment they are the only ones who can offer it.
 That’s why the company is receiving funding from European institutions.”